mattmurray/auto_nlp/README.md

 ### To use:

-Place your training dataset into the input folder along with a spec YAML file containing information about the name of the text field, name of the label fields, any training parameter information, etc.
+1. Place your training dataset into the input folder along with a spec YAML file containing information about the name of the text field, name of the label fields, any training parameter information, etc.
+2. Run `train.py` in the src directory.

-The trained models will be saved in the output directory.
+3. The trained models will be saved in the output directory.

 ### Installing: